RaviYadav3003/emoji-interpreter/README.md

 # emoji-interpreter
-## This app will show you some emoji with meaning.
+##  DESCRIPTION:This app will show you some emoji with meaning.
 [link](https://g7s8bw.csb.app/)